 \keywords{$2\nu\beta\beta$-decay, Lorentz invariance violation, angular corelation}

 {\arabic{equation}}

-\paragraph*{Introduction.}Searching of evidence to probe the Lorentz invariance violation is a very current topic that joins the increasing effort to test the limits of the Standard Model (SM) \cite{KAS-PRD39,KP-PRD51}.
+\paragraph*{Introduction.}Searching for evidence to probe the Lorentz invariance violation (LIV) is a very current topic that joins the increasing effort to test the limits of the Standard Model (SM) \cite{KAS-PRD39,KP-PRD51}.
 The theoretical basis of these searches is the SM extension (SME), an effective field theory including operators that break Lorentz invariance for all the particles in the SM \cite{KP-PRD51,KOS-PRD69}.
 In particular, the neutrino sector of SME provides the theoretical framework for a rich phenomenology for searching evidence of LIV, for example, those that can be proved in neutrino oscillations experiments \cite{KM-PRD69,KM-PRD70,DKM-PRD80, Diaz-AHEP}.
 However, there are LIV signatures related to the so-called countershaded effects associated with the oscillation-free operators of mass dimension three, which cannot be investigated in such experiments.
-The study of beta and double-beta decays offers the possibility to investigate of LIV effects related to the time-like (isotropic) component of this oscillation-free operator whose size is controlled by the coefficient $(\aof)$.
-In ref. \cite{Diaz-PRD88, Diaz-PRD89} the LIV effects in $2\nu\beta\beta$ decay were calculated for the summed energy spectra of electrons, but employing a non-relativistic approximation for the electron radial wave functions.
+The study of beta and double-beta decays offers the possibility to investigate the LIV effects related to the time-like (isotropic) component of this oscillation-free operator whose size is controlled by the coefficient $\aof$.
+In refs. \cite{Diaz-PRD88, Diaz-PRD89} the LIV effects in $2\nu\beta\beta$ decay were calculated for the summed energy spectra of electrons, but employing a non-relativistic approximation for the electron radial wave functions.
 At present, the accuracy required by the DBD experiments far exceeds this approximation.
-Recently, experiments like EXO \cite{EXO-200-PRD93}, CUPID-0 \cite{CUPID-0-PRD100}, SuperNEMO \cite{NEMO-3-2019}, CUORE \cite{CUORE-2019,CUORE-PhDThesis}, GERDA \cite{GERDA-PhDThesis} have provided limits of the $a^{(3)}_{of}$ parameter through a careful analysis of the summed energy spectra of electrons in $2\nu\beta\beta$ decays, using theoretical spectra obtained with better but still approximate methods of calculation.
-In a recent paper \cite{NIT-2020}, we examined the effects of LIV mainly on summed electron energy spectra and quantities related to them using Fermi functions built with exact electron wave functions obtained by numerically solving a Dirac equation in a realistic Coulomb-type potential, with the inclusion of finite nuclear size and screening effects \cite{SM-2013, MPS-2015}.
+Recently, experiments like EXO-200 \cite{EXO-200-PRD93}, CUPID-0 \cite{CUPID-0-PRD100}, NEMO-3 \cite{NEMO-3-2019}, CUORE \cite{CUORE-2019, CUORE-PhDThesis}, GERDA \cite{GERDA-PhDThesis} have provided limits of the $\aof$ parameter through a careful analysis of the summed energy spectra of electrons in $2\nu\beta\beta$ decays, using theoretical spectra obtained with better but still approximate methods of calculation.
+In a recent paper \cite{NIT-2020}, we examined the effects of LIV on summed energy spectra of electrons and quantities related to them using Fermi functions built with exact electron wave functions.
+These were obtained by numerically solving the Dirac equation in a realistic Coulomb-type potential including the finite nuclear size, diffuse nuclear surface, and screening effects \cite{SM-2013, MPS-2015}.